 Well-versed in politics of the past, Mattson studies political ideologies.
 In "Rebels All!: A Short History of the Conservative Mind in Postwar America," he traces the consolidation of the postwar "conservative mind" - a worldview that traveled through time.
 This notion translates into contemporary politics.
 It manages to give light to the unique nature of American conservatism.

 Also well-versed in present day politics, Mattson has found that people tend to look at today's elections as horse races: examining numbers, monitoring polls and analyzing statistics.
-However, Mattson claims his interest are more broad; how are ideas formed in political decisions?
+However, Mattson says his interest are more broad; how are ideas formed in political decisions?

 "What I like to explore the most are ideas and politics," he says.
 "A person's thinking really influences the way they project a political image and the way they try to win an election."